AxdeKlerk/SLP/README.md

 Showing completed tasks in purple and the actionable tasks in green.

-Below is the "README Initial write-up" Task list:
+Below is the "README Initial write-up" Task list, and the Dev-Ops Epic:

 ![readme-initial-task-list](DOCS/images/readme-task-list-v1.jpg)